Woe betide you

 We now only use the word 'tide' to denote the regular rising and falling of the sea.
 We can get a better understanding of what 'tide' and 'betide' mean by substituting 'tide' with 'time', which is just what the mediaeval clerics did - the two words were near enough synonymous.
 Knowing that 'tide' means 'period of time' or 'season', we can see that a lunar tide can be translated as 'a period of approximately twelve and a half hours' and 'woe betide you' as 'you are in for a bad time'.

-The tide/time transliteration also survives in 'good tidings', i.e. 'a good time', 'tide over', i.e. 'make last for a time' and in the names of festivals like Whitsuntide.
+The tide/time transliteration also survives in 'good tidings', that is, 'a good time', 'tide over', that is, 'make last for a time' and in the names of festivals like Whitsuntide.
 We can also shorten the reduplicated phrase 'time and tide' if we choose, as one word just repeats the other.

 See also: reduplicated phrases.